jorge-cab/dotfiles/README.md

 These configurations are designed to be modular and easily customizable.
 Feel free to explore the files, understand how they work, and tweak them to suit your preferences.
 I encourage you to make these dotfiles your own and create a development environment that reflects your personality and work style.

 Enjoy!
-And if you have any questions or suggestions, please don't hesitate to reach out.
+And if you have any questions or suggestions, don't hesitate to reach out.